Anymatix/ComfyUI_portable/README.md

 ### Cleanup Process

-The following cleanup steps are performed to balance size reduction with functionality:
+The following minimal cleanup steps are performed to preserve full functionality:

-1. Remove unnecessary directories:
+1. Remove only non-essential directories:
-   - `__pycache__`, `tests`, `test` directories
+   - `__pycache__` directories
    - Documentation (`man`, `doc`, `docs`, `examples`)
+   - Preserves all test directories and modules

-2. Preserve package metadata for critical packages:
+2. Preserve all package metadata:
-   - Metadata for packages like `tqdm`, `transformers`, `torch`, etc. is preserved
+   - All `.dist-info` and `.egg-info` directories are preserved
    - This ensures proper package version detection and dependency resolution

 3. Remove conda package cache: